 Once you click on the icon, a dialogue box appears to define the table.
-You can click on the ‘Formula’ tab and access the interface where you can input your data as shown below.
+However, click on the ‘Formula’ tab next to Table and access the interface where you can input your data as shown below:

 Figure 1 shows an example input formula for an inlet velocity boundary condition.
 Three velocity components can be defined in this case either as a single value or a formula.
 Different units are available next to each component if desired.

 Below it appears the space variables x, y, z or time variable t that can be included in the formula.
 Following this, all the numbers mathematical operators, and trigonometric, exponential, and logarithmic functions are also available.
 Please note that for the sin, cos, and tan functions, the angles are always given in radians.

-It is also possible to add conditional statements (<,>,=), useful for piecewise functions.
+It is also possible to add conditional statements like <, >, = useful for piecewise functions.